ImXico/Cyberpunk/README.md

 The [StateManager](https://github.com/ImXico/HandyGDX/blob/master/source/State/StateManager.java) is exactly that - an entity that manages the states flow.
 Because it is a singleton, there is global access to it, making it easy to use.

 - `static void init(Camera camera, Viewport viewport)` - Initializes the StateManager - call this once.
-- `static StateManager getInstance()` - This is the way to access the StateManager (only after init(...) was called).
+- `static StateManager getInstance()` - This is the way to access the StateManager (only after #init was called).
-- `void setState(State nextState)` - Instantly change the current state to a given next state.
+- `void setState(State nextState)` - Instantly changes the current state to a given next state.
 - `void setState(State nextState, Transition transition)` - Smoothly change the current state with a transition.
-- `void update(float delta)` - Updates the currently running state and and any on-going transition, if there is one.
+- `void update(float delta)` - Updates the currently running state and any on-going transition, if there is one.
 - `void render()` - Renders the currenly running state and any on-going transition, if there is one.
-- `void resize(int width, int height)` -  Resizes the current + next state and the Viewport (passed on init(...)).
+- `void resize(int width, int height)` - Resizes the current + next state and the Viewport (passed on #init).
-- `void dispose()` - Diposes the current (and also next, if it exists) state.
+- `void dispose()` - Diposes the current (and also next, if it exists) state(s).

 #### State Transitions
-Currently there are only two transitions available:
+State transitions make up for a smoother UX - instead of changing states abruptely, you can use a transition, like the ones below:

 - `FadingTransition`